auchung/seasonal-recipes/README.md

 Since the p-value is **greater than 0.05**, we **fail to reject the null hypothesis**.
 This means we do not have sufficient evidence to say that the number of ingredients in a recipe significantly affects its average rating.

-Even though our exploratory analysis suggested a potential trend, the difference could plausibly be due to random variation in the data.

 ----

 ## Framing a Prediction Problem